-Verizon sometimes offers the latest phones, such as the iPhone or Google Pixel, for only $10 a month.
+Verizon sometimes offers the latest phones, such as the iPhone, for discounted rates.
 These same phones can be obtained for free with an eligible trade-in, according to another promotion.
 Verizon also might have a long-running promotion, such as receiving a free Gear VR with the purchase of a Galaxy S7 or S7 edge.

 Furthermore, Verizon attempts to lure in customers to its other programs, such as Verizon Selects, which aims to make marketing more personalized.
 If you sign up for Verizon Selects, you'll receive an additional GB of data for free.

 Of course, promotions aren't the only enticing feature of Verizon.
 Verizon also offers employee discounts (schools fall under employee discounts, by the way) and a Verizon Smart Rewards program, which grants you points for your loyalty to Verizon.
 These points can be used to enter sweepstakes, take part in auctions, or obtain merchandise.